 - Rigorous Advanced Coursework: Shoreline Community College science courses are recognized as equivalent to university courses, including intensive 400-level courses.

-- Academic and Peer Support: Small group seminars and quarterly workshops provide critical skills to create a strong application, prepare for exams, and succeed in interviews.
+- Academic and Peer Support: Small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.

 - Personalized Advising: Get one-on-one support from dedicated advisors to help you successfully reach your goals.

 - MCAT and GRE Preparation: Small group seminars to provide learning and test-taking strategies, access to resources, and support.